 Penalties: Penalties and interest may be imposed for late filing, failure to file, failure to exercise due care, and tax avoidance and evasion.
-Entities that are significant global entities (SGEs) are subject to late filing penalties of up to 100 times greater than large entities.
+Entities that are significant global entities (SGEs) are subject to late filing penalties of up to 100 times greater than the penalties applicable to large entities.